sentemon/GeometryCalculator/README.md

 # Geometric Calculator [Beta]

 ## Description
-The "Geometric Calculator" project is a console-based application designed to calculate the properties of various geometric shapes.
+The "Geometry Calculator" project is a console-based application designed to calculate the properties of various geometric shapes.
 This calculator offers a terminal interface for computing key properties such as area, perimeter, volume, and more for different shapes.
+The project is released under the GNU GENERAL PUBLIC LICENSE.

 ## Usage
 0. Before running the project, make sure you have the [.NET Core SDK 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed.